 Industrial breakdowns and political blockages

 In terms of military needs, the rapprochement between France and Germany quickly became evident.
-Three major subjects have thus emerged:
+Three major topics thus emerged:

-- SCAF: the future air combat system to replace the Rafale and Eurofighter Typhoon fighters
+- SCAF: the future air combat system to replace the Rafale and Eurofighter fighters

 - MGCS (Main Ground Combat System): replacement of Leclerc (France) and Leopard 2 (Germany) tanks

 - MAWS (Maritime Airborne Warfare System): new maritime patrol aircraft to replace the Atlantique 2 (France) and P-3 Orion (Germany), with a possible opening to other partners in Europe or in NATO

 The rest of this article is for subscribers only

 Articles with full free access are available in the "Free Articles" section.
 Subscribers have full access to News, Analysis and Summary articles.
 Articles in Archives (more than 2 years old) are reserved for professional subscribers.

 Monthly subscription € 5,90 / month - Personal subscription € 49,50 / year - Student subscription € 25 / year - professional subscription € 180 / year - No term commitment.